-Excludes \$154 million and \$146 million of nonmarketable equity securities as of December 31, 2020 and 2019, respectively, that are measured at fair value using non-published NAV per share (or its equivalent) as a practical expedient that are not classified in the fair value hierarchy.
+Excludes \$154 million and \$146 million of nonmarketable equity securities as of December 31, 2020 and 2019, respectively, that are measured at fair value using non-published NAV per share (or its (1)

 equivalent) as a practical expedient that are not classified in the fair value hierarchy.
-(2) Represents balance sheet netting of derivative asset and liability balances, related cash collateral and portfolio level counterparty valuation adjustments.
-See Note 16 (Derivatives) for additional information.
+Represents balance sheet netting of derivative asset and liability balances, related cash collateral and portfolio level counterparty valuation adjustments.
+See Note 16 (Derivatives) for additional (2) information.